How to Cope When the World Seems to Be Falling Apart.

 Mass killings, natural disasters, war, political upheavals and closer to home—divorce rates, illness and financial devastation shake up even the most balanced individual.

-The constant headlines of murders and job loss, ISIS and global warming, natural disasters and economic crisis only intensify the feeling of being out of control.
+The constant headlines of murders and job loss, wars and global warming, natural disasters and economic crisis only intensify the feeling of being out of control.
 Predictions of more, along with masses of people forecasting doom and gloom, creates added fear and anxiety to our already traumatized world.

 Well, let’s first start with what not to do.